Information for staff

 If you have concerns about your student’s academic progress, please contact the Skills Centre by emailing us at firstname.lastname@example.org.

 When a student begins to fall behind in their academic studies or if they are struggling with academic writing, please encourage them to avail of our services.
 We can assist students by providing them with writing clinics, where a tutor will review a student’s academic work and guide them on how they can improve.
 A student can also sit down with an academic study coach, where they will begin to work out what works well for the student and identify realistic study strategies.

 Please note, the Skills Centre does not cover course content, but rather focuses on the student’s writing style and structure.

 Tailored skill sessions for class groups

 The Skills Centre can co-ordinate with existing learning resources within the university and redeploy those services for the engagement of students from all disciplines.
 Peer tutors and staff members facilitate group sessions, focusing on academic writing and development.
-A member of staff can coordinate with us to provide tailored skill session(s) from our full listing which you can find here, exclusively to your class group.
+A member of staff can coordinate with us to provide tailored skill session(s) from our full listing, exclusively to your class group.

 Your students may have presentations coming up.
 At the Skills Centre, they can take our presentation skills session or take part in our SPEAK programme to help them understand the essentials of academic presentations and public speaking which, in turn, will help them prepare for their in-class performance.
 Alternatively, you may want your students to become familiar with how to write an academic essay, in which case they can take sessions such as “Unpacking the Question”, “Building an Academic Argument”, and “Sourcing and Cite-seeing”.
 If you are interested in coordinating with us and arranging tailored skill sessions to a specific class group, we recommend that you browse our full listing to identify the sessions that will be most suitable for your needs, and email us at email@example.com